idafchev/idafchev.github.io/_posts/2019-01-23-beating_defender.md

 To test my theory I broke the payload on purpose and generated a dozen files.
 Non were detected.
 Did the same with properly working ones - all got detected like Meterpreter.

-If Microsoft changed the behaviour of the emulated version of OpenProcess, then it probably returns either 1 or 0.
-I changed the condition after OpenProcess to  *if(proc==256)*{: style="color: LightSalmon"} and generated a few more files.
+If Microsoft changed the behaviour of the emulated version of OpenProcess, then it returns either 0 or a handle.
+I changed the condition after OpenProcess to  *if(proc==256)*{: style="color: LightSalmon"} (check for some arbitrary handle, I guessed that 256 has small chance to be valid) and generated a few more files.
 None were detected.
 So it appears that microsoft did indeed changed the behaviour of OpenProcess inside mpengine.dll.
-It can no longer be used as sandbox detection, because you can't force it to return a predetermined value different from 1 or 0.
+It can no longer be used as sandbox detection, because you can't force it to return a predetermined value.

 ![modified_condition.gif](/images/beating_defender/modified_condition.gif)